The History of Larder Cupboard and Pantry Cupboard

 You’ll find everything from canned vegetables and meat to preserves in the pantry.
 There may be a bin for flour or sugar as well!
-If there’s an old spice cupboard inside your home’s kitchen area – don’t forget about it either; some people even use these spaces creatively by hosting coffee grinders inside them instead of having separate ones nearby like I did when my kids were younger (granted they have now grown adults).
+If there’s an old spice cupboard inside your home’s kitchen area – don’t forget about it either; some people even use these spaces creatively by hosting coffee grinders inside them instead of having separate ones nearby.

 Storage Within a Larder Cupboard

-Larder cupboards can be configured in a variety of ways to meet your storage needs.
+Larder cupboards can be configured in various ways to meet your storage needs.
 Here are a few examples of features that can be included:

 Shelving in The Larder Cupboard